Lahar: Flowing Mud at Volcanoes

 Lahars destroy anything in their path and can end up in streams choking major river ways.
 They demolish buildings and infrastructure.
 For example, mudflows can bury entire communities like Mount St. Helens in the 1980s.

 Slurries of sediment transport rocks and woody debris.
-The one positive outcome is that volcanic material break down and weather to form some of the most fertile soils.
+The one positive outcome is that volcanic material breaks down and weathers to form some of the most fertile soils.